 W-APT: “W-APT stands for the WIDA-ACCESS Placement Test.
 It is an English language proficiency “screener” test given to incoming students who may be designated as English language learners.

 At Odyssey Charter School we provide this exam within 2 weeks of identifying new students that; 1. do not speak English at home.
-2. English is not student’s primary language 3.
+2. English is not the student’s primary language 3.
 Students does not speak English with friends.

 ***Once students are identified on enrollment registration forms, they are given the W-APT or Screener.
 If the student scores appropriately on the W-APT or Screener, the child will be annually tested with the WIDA, will receive testing accommodations according to student need as determined by student teachers and students will also receive additional support from a grade level advocate.